 Currently we are using solar panels to produce adequate energy and electricity for the LEO office and workshop, our volunteer house is also run on 90% solar energy and the water pump that we use is run using solar energy too!

-Not only at base do we use solar panels, the camera traps that we have deployed around the park as part of our anti-poaching campaign are powered through mini solar powers that are attached to the camera to keep them running.
+Also our camera traps deployed in the reserve are powered through mini solar powers that are attached to the camera to keep them running.

 All of our food waste goes straight into a our compost bin which we then use in our nursery.